PACKED-vzw/CultURIze/README.md

-# Culturize
+![CulturizeLogo](https://github.com/PACKED-vzw/CultURIze/blob/master/static/assets/logo-culturize-klein.png)
 This is the GitHub repo of the Culturize project.

-![CulturizeLogo](https://github.com/PACKED-vzw/CultURIze/blob/master/static/assets/logo-culturize-klein.png)

 ## License
 The Culturize Desktop App is released under the [MIT License](https://opensource.org/licenses/MIT)